-Put Your Skill and Knowledge on the line in a very public show of Talent
+Put Your Skill and Knowledge on the line in this Competition!

-The Appalachian Trainer Face Off is a relatively new concept that a handful of rescues have found massive success hosting in Western States like Oklahoma and New Mexico.
+The Appalachian Trainer Face Off is a concept that a handful of rescues have found massive success hosting.

 One such event in New Mexico has become a 1,500 attendee event in just a few years!

-Heart of Phoenix has a very large “online” audience in Appalachia between our Social Media pages, website, Youtube channel and blog, so because we believe Appalachia has some very talented trainers, we believe the Appalachian Trainer Face OFF is the best and most positive way you, as a trainer, can find for YOUR unique style showcased.
+Heart of Phoenix has a very large “online” audience in Appalachia between our Social Media pages, website, Youtube channel and blog, and we believe Appalachia has some very talented trainers.
+We know the Appalachian Trainer Face OFF is the best and most positive way you, as a trainer, can showcase your TALENT.

 Facts, Questions and Answers:

 Where do you apply?